CyberFlameGO/svnpython/Doc/library/subprocess.rst

    searching the executable, so you can't specify the program's path relative to *cwd*.

+   If *restore_signals* is True (the default) all signals that Python has set to SIG_IGN are restored to SIG_DFL in the child process before the exec.
+   Currently this includes the SIGPIPE, SIGXFZ and SIGXFSZ signals.
+   (Unix only)

+   .. versionchanged:: 3.2
+      *restore_signals* was added.

+   If *start_new_session* is True the setsid() system call will be made in the child process prior to the execution of the subprocess.
+(Unix only)

+   .. versionchanged:: 3.2
+      *start_new_session* was added.

-   If *env* is not ``None``, it must be a mapping that defines the environment variables for the new process; these are used instead of inheriting the current process' environment, which is the default behavior.
+   If *env* is not ``None``, it must be a mapping that defines the environment variables for the new process; these are used instead of the default behavior of inheriting the current process' environment.

    .. note::

       If specified, *env* must provide any variables required for the program to execute.
 On Windows, in order to run a `side-by-side assembly`_ the specified *env* **must** include a valid :envvar:`SystemRoot`.

    .. _side-by-side assembly: http://en.wikipedia.org/wiki/Side-by-Side_Assembly